 Q: Can you distribute a message about my event via the all-faculty e-mail list?

 A: We respect electronic mailbox capacities and so we do not send out e-blasts for individual events.
-All events get included in our Weekly Calendar, which is usually disseminated on Fridays in time for the next week.
+All events get included in our Monthly Calendar, which is usually disseminated on Fridays in time for the next week.

 A: Please send an email to firstname.lastname@example.org.
 Include a brief description of the event you wish to publicize as well as its date, time and location.

 Q: What is the deadline for Monthly Calendar?

 A: The deadline for submissions to the Monthly Calendar is the last Thursday of the month prior to the event.

 Q: How do I allocate funds from my grant to pay a guest speaker?

 A: If the amount you wish to pay a guest speaker is under $2,999, complete a Services and Honorarium Request Form, which may be downloaded from our web page.
 If the amount you wish to compensate a guest speaker is $3,000 or above, complete a Personal Service Agreement (PSA).
 This form may be obtained from Faculty Development.
 Additionally, the University will need a completed W-9 form for the speaker, which may be downloaded from our web page.
 All paperwork should be submitted to Faculty Development at least three weeks prior to the speaker's presentation.
 Please contact Faculty Development at x25358 with any questions about the completion of paperwork.